-I blame shelter in place and persistent internet access, but I have purchased another Canon T70.
-A clean copy in Excellent Condition showed up at KEH (articles from when I used to write for them) so I grabbed another FD SSC 50mm f/1.4 and were are back in action.
+Spoiler alert.
+T70 originally purchased for this write up was a dud.
+Was returned, and I blame shelter in place and persistent internet access, but I purchased another Canon T70.
+A clean copy in Excellent Condition showed up at KEH (articles from when I used to write for them) so I grabbed another FD SSC 50mm f/1.4 lens and we are back in business.

 Also the more I think about it that front exposure lock button is perfect for me.
 Combined with Partial (AE-L) camera mode which is center weighted, rather than the whole scene average Average mode, I can quickly expose and recompose with ease.